google-parfait/tensorflow-federated/docs/api_docs/python/tff/learning/framework/build_model_delta_optimizer_process.md

 Note: We pass in functions rather than constructed objects so we can ensure any variables or ops created in constructors are placed in the correct graph.
-TODO(b/122081673): This can be simplified once we move fully to TF 2.0.

 #### Args: